asyncapi/website/README.md

 ### Steps to start server

 - `cd` into the repo
-- run command `./entrypoint.sh`
+- run the following command `docker build -t async_image -f Dockerfile . && docker run -d -p 3000:3000 async_image`
 - Visit localhost:3000 and the website should be live

 ### For Windows
 - `cd` into the repo
-- run the command one by one `docker build -t async_image -f Dockerfile.dev .` & `docker run -d -p 3000:3000 async_image`
+- run the command one by one `docker build -t async_image -f Dockerfile.dev .` then `docker run -d -p 3000:3000 async_image`

 ### Steps to shutdown this Docker Container